-4 This is a synopsis of information provided in the recent five-year status review and supplemental data and complementary analysis from other sources.
+&lt;sup>4 This is a synopsis of information provided in the recent five-year status review and supplemental data and complementary analysis from other sources, including the NWFCS Abundance and Productivity Tables.
 Differences in results reported in Tables 3 and 4 from those in the status review are related to the data source, method, and time period analyzed (e.g., 15 vs 25 years).

-5 After taking into account uncertainty, the critical threshold is defined as a point below which: (1) depensatory processes are likely to reduce the population below replacement; (2) the population is at risk from inbreeding depression or fixation of deleterious mutations; or (3) productivity variation due to demographic stochasticity
+&lt;sup>5 After taking into account uncertainty, the critical threshold is defined as a point below which: (1) depensatory

-Trends in growth rate of natural-origin escapement are generally higher than growth rate of natural-origin recruitment (i.e., abundance prior to fishing) indicating some stabilizing influence on escapement possibly from past reductions in fishing-related mortality (Table 4).
-Since 1990, nine populations show productivity above replacement for natural-origin escapement including populations in all regions.
-Only six populations in three of the five regions demonstrate positive growth rates in natural-origin recruitment (Table 4).
+Trends in growth rate of natural-origin escapement are generally higher than growth rate of natural-origin recruitment (i.e., abundance prior to fishing) indicating some stabilizing influence on escapement, possibly from past reductions in fishing-related mortality (Table 4).
+Since 1990, 14 populations show productivity that is at or above replacement for natural-origin escapement including populations in all regions.
+Ten populations in four of the five regions demonstrate positive growth rates in natural-origin recruitment (Table 4).
 Survival and recovery of the Puget Sound Chinook Salmon ESU will depend, over the long term, on remedial actions related to all harvest, hatchery, and habitat related activities.
 Many of the habitat and hatchery actions identified in the Puget Sound Salmon Recovery Plan are likely to take years or decades to be implemented and to produce significant improvements in natural population attributes, and current trends are consistent with these expectations (NWFSC 2015).